 This document also provides essential information about a project to working staff, clients, and stakeholders.
 Employees can get guidelines to complete their daily tasks according to the timeline.

 Working staff may also take help from this scope document template for the decision-making phase and request change in a project if needed.
-Furthermore, keep in mind project charter and project scope both are different project management documentation, however, there some elements are identical.
+Furthermore, keep in the mind project charter and project scope both are different project management documentation, however, there some elements are identical.

 Effective scope management requires a rigid communication plan.
 So, every team member must understand how the goals and objectives of the project will be met.

 Significance of Project Scope Documentation

 There are several advantages of having a project statement of work for any project.
 It not only helps in getting funds from the investors.
 Also, helps the project team to understand how the project goals will be met and keep the project team on the same page.